bob2u/b2uFramework-public/README.md

 });
 ```

-The `\B2U\Core\Session` is treated like a singletone, and there is only one instance for the duration of the script's execution.
-This instance is already available in all Plugins by default, and can be requested from the `\B2U\Core\Manager::instance()->getSession()` or a direct call to `Session::instance()`.
+The `\B2U\Core\Session` is treated as a singletone, and there is only one instance of it for the duration of the script's execution.
+This instance is made available to all Plugins by default via `$this->Session` parameter, and can also be requested via `\B2U\Core\Manager::instance()->getSession()` or a direct call to `Session::instance()`.

-Additional features are exposed by session object and detailed below.
+Following section details session functional methods.
 ##
 ```PHP
 Session::setHandlers(array $callbacks)